GAV DON: Ukrainian offensive takes territory, but moves the political landscape more

 So where does that leave Moscow?
 We still have no clear information on its true objectives either for the war as a whole or for this (continuing) Phase 2.
 Russian and allied forces have continued their slow occupation of the Donbas salient between Donetsk city and Slovyansk, where the rate of advance has been around, or even less than, the 500 metres per day I reported two months ago.

-One reason for that snail—like progression is that Kyiv has successfully continued to generate new forces to replace the thousand Ukrainians killed and hospitalised each day by the slow grind of the Russian/LDNR advance.
+One reason for that snail-like progression is that Kyiv has successfully continued to generate new forces to replace the possible thousand Ukrainians killed and hospitalised each day by the slow grind of the Russian/LDNR advance.
 In doing so they have prevented a breakthrough by the Russian armoured forces waiting behind the Donbas front.
 The prospects for a breakthrough look no better or worse now than before, except that Moscow has lost a substantial quantity of credibility.

 We now have credible evidence that the people of Ukraine will collectively accept mortality rates of 10% per engagement in front-line units (a rate not seen since 1916), and are ready to join new replacement units, even ones barely trained and lightly equipped, and join the fight with high prospects of death or serious injury.
 Estimates suggest that Kyiv can mobilise some half a million such men (and perhaps twice that number).
 If true (they look true to me) then we may expect those men to be assiduously digging prepared fortifications into the Ukrainian countryside west of the Donbas salient to stop a future breakthrough.

-Meanwhile Kyiv can bring local forces – presently 20,000 men, in future probably larger forces – to concentrate on any point of the Russia/LDNR 1,000 km front it chooses.
+Meanwhile Kyiv can bring local forces – presently 20,000 men, in future probably larger forces – to concentrate on any point of the Russia/LDNR 1,000km front it chooses.
 Moscow has too few men in Ukraine to be strong everywhere, for as long as Ukrainian forces are willing to conduct attacks with very high casualty rates.

 Moscow’s choices are narrowing

 Moscow’s choices are narrowing.
-One option is to double up on the war, move fifty or a hundred “regular” Russian battalion tactical groups to Ukraine to bolster the effort, and to push for that Donbas breakthrough and the occupation of the whole of Trans-Dnepr Ukraine followed by an imposed peace.
-The option of reinforcing the whole 1,000 km front to a level at which Ukrainian attacks can be repelled is not available to Russia absent a full mobilisation of Russian forces – something that Mr Putin is clearly not going to do.
+One option is to double up on the war, move 50 or 100 “regular” Russian battalion tactical groups to Ukraine to bolster the effort, and to push for that Donbas breakthrough and the occupation of the whole of Trans-Dnepr Ukraine followed by an imposed peace.
+The option of reinforcing the whole 1,000km front to a level at which Ukrainian attacks can be repelled is not available to Russia absent a full mobilisation of Russian forces – something that Mr Putin is clearly not going to do.

 It is by no means certain that Mr Putin has the political capital even to increase Russian forces by 50,000.
 The inevitable trail of body bags that will come home from the reinforced front will undermine critical support.
-But with the Kharkiv triangle debacle hanging over his head a doubling-up of Russian regular forces may appear to be a way to show strength and resolution at an acceptable cost, while achieving that breakthrough.
-The ultimate aim of a breakthrough might be to anchor the Russian/LDNR line on the Dnieper river, easily held and defended no matter what numbers of men Kyiv assembles, but that result also requires the capture of several cities much larger than Mariupol, and that is probably now beyond the capabilities of Russian allies forces.
+But with the Kharkiv triangle debacle hanging over his head, a doubling up of Russian regular forces may appear to be a way to show strength and resolution at an acceptable cost, while achieving that breakthrough.
+The ultimate aim of a breakthrough might be to anchor the Russian/LDNR line on the Dnieper river, easily held and defended no matter what numbers of men Kyiv assembles, but that result also requires the capture of several cities much larger than Mariupol, and that is probably now beyond the capabilities of Russian allied forces.

-A second option would be to define Phase 2 should as just the occupation of Donetsk and Luhansk Oblasts (Donetsk is only half-occupied at present), with an uneasy peace to follow based on a standstill agreement which leaves Kharkiv, Mikolaev, Odesa and the Dnieper cities as Ukrainian.
-However Kyiv and Ukrainians generally, energised by the Kharkiv advance, might now reject that deal out of hand.
-Kyiv has a record of bypassing workable solutions in favour of future hopes, and we still don’t know what hold over President Zelensky was used to end the March peace negotiations in Istanbul.
+A second option would be to define Phase 2 as just the occupation of Donetsk and Luhansk Oblasts (Donetsk is only half-occupied at present), with an uneasy peace to follow based on a standstill agreement which leaves Kharkiv, Mikolaev, Odesa and the Dnieper cities as Ukrainian.
+However, Kyiv and Ukrainians generally, energised by the Kharkiv advance, might now reject that deal out of hand.

 Economic collapse may change the ground rules

 Circumstances may overwhelm the power of choice for both sides.
 Kyiv is currently filling its large budget deficit by creating money hand over fist, making hyperinflation a more than likely outcome.
-Meanwhile this week one side or the other (both accuse each other, though Kyiv admitted to shelling the Zaporizhya nuclear power plant) have begun attacking civilian power generation and distribution sites for the first time, leaving whole cities and the railway system without power.
-The likely culprit is Moscow.
-Shutting down the railway system (which runs on electric power) cuts Ukraine’s ability to assemble attacking forces, while shutting down power and water pressures Kyiv towards a deal.
+Meanwhile this week, Russia has begun attacking civilian power generation and distribution sites for the first time, leaving whole cities and the railway system without power.
+Shutting down the railway system (which runs on electric power) cuts Ukraine’s ability to assemble attacking forces, while shutting down power and water put pressure on Kyiv to move towards a deal.

 In the past I have noted that when offered the choice between “less violence” and “more violence” Moscow tends to choose the latter.
 With Ukraine on the verge of financial collapse, and Europe enthusiastically carrying out acts of extreme self-harm by refusing both to pay for Russian gas in rubles and to open Nord Stream 2, Putin seems more likely to bring more troops to the theatre to try his chances on the battlefield rather than on the negotiating table.
 If Ukraine collapses meanwhile that choice will not be expensive, and if it doesn’t then that choice may deliver a resolution.